250 State Street, Dickson, TN 37055

 • An inability to go through the day without drinking

 In the case of an individual with an alcohol abuse disorder, first, drinking can initiate changes in the brain to cause depression, anxiety, and other mental illnesses.
 Dual diagnosis is more complex to treat than addiction alone or depression alone.
 Alcoholism and depression can escalate to dangerous levels that are physically disabling and lead to suicidal thoughts and self-harm behaviors.
-Finding a treatment center that can treat both illnesses is crucial for success in recovery.
+Finding a treatment center that can treat both illnesses with rehabilitation is crucial for success in recovery.

 Depression: What if Mental Illness Occurs before Alcoholism?